 It is more of a personal choice.

-Having a sticky menu or not, isn’t going to make or break the deal.
+Having a sticky menu isn’t going to make or break the deal.

 Have you seen the dropdown menus that look like this:

-Did you know that although these menus help in putting a link to all the categories on a single menu bar, they are a Big NO NO from an SEO point of view?
+Did you know that although these menus help put a link to all the categories on a single menu bar, they are a Big NO-NO from an SEO point of view?

-Google doesn’t like this kind of mega menus and hence, it will hurt your rankings in the search results.
+Google doesn’t like this kind of mega menus, which will hurt your rankings in the search results.

-That’s why even the big giants like Amazon, FashionNova, etc don’t use this type of multilevel menu.
+That’s why big giants like Amazon, FashionNova, etc., don’t use this multilevel menu.

 And, Neither Should You!

-Your website should only have single dropdowns that look like:
+Your website should only have single dropdowns that look like the following:

 Clothing > Mens, Womens, Summers, Winters, etc… and then next: Accessories > Glasses, Shoes, Bags, etc… you get the idea.